 A course must have a minimum unit value of 3 semester or 4 quarter units to meet the requirements for IGETC.
 (Laboratory courses intended to accompany lecture courses are an exception to this guideline, see Section 10.5.3).
 It is not acceptable to take three 1 unit courses to fulfill a 3 unit requirement, because as a rule three 1 unit courses will not together provide the depth or rigor of a single 3-unit course.
+[See exception below]

-Exception: 3-quarter unit Math and English courses that satisfy IGETC Area/s 1A or 2 may be applied if they are a part of a sequence, and at least two of the 3-quarter unit sequence courses have each been completed with "C" grade (2.0 on a 4.0 scale) or higher.
+Exception: 3-quarter unit or 2 semester unit Math and English courses that satisfy IGETC Area/s 1A or 2 may be applied if they are a part of a sequence, and at least two of the 3-quarter unit or 2 semester unit sequence courses have each been completed with "C" grade (2.0 on a 4.0 scale) or higher.
 The course sequence must meet the rigor of IGETC Standards.
 (See Section/s 10.1.1 and/or 10.2)